Bulla Felix: Legendary Italian Leader Of Outlaws Who Robbed The Rich And Gave To The Poor

 Bulla's group comprised about 600 men - mostly escaped enslaved people but even former Praetorians from Rome's most prestigious military units.
 They raided Italy for almost two years in the early 3rd century CE (205-207 CE).

 Dio's forces were sent to capture Bulla, an elusive and clever enemy.
-He managed several times to escape the authorities, who tried to lure him into a trap.
+He managed to escape the authorities several times, and they tried to lure him into a trap.
 The Roman troops searched for him for two years.

 "Although many men pursued Bulla, and Emperor Severus himself tracked the man zealously, he was never seen when seen, never found when found, never caught when caught.
 In part, this was because of Bulla's great generosity with gifts and intelligence," wrote Dio.